 Turn off the fuel tap (if fitted), if not use a grips to gently squeeze fuel line.

 If your gas is old, drain the tank.
 Remove an easy to access gas line or drain out through gas bowl.

 The fuel bowl lives behind the air filter.
-It will be fixed to the carburettor by one bolt, usually.
+It will be fixed to the carburetor by one bolt, usually.

 Honda fit a handy drain bolt, which allows you drain the bowl without removing.
 Nice!

-Some Briggs and Stratton carburettor bowls are held on by a hollow bolt, its other function is to feed fuel to the main jet.
+Some Briggs and Stratton carburetor bowls are held on by a hollow bolt, its other function is to feed fuel to the main jet.

 These hollow fuel feed bolts are prone to clogging.